2023 Lee County Poultry Projects

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-Collapse ▲“Beyond the Hatch” Backyard Chicken Q&A and Demo
+Backyard Chicken Q&A and Demo

-April 29 | 8:00 – Noon | Sanford Farmers’ Market
+April 27 | 8:00 – Noon | Sanford Farmers’ Market

-“Eggs to Legs” Broiler Project Kickoff & Training
+“Eggs to Legs” Broiler Project Workshop Series

-This fast-paced workshop will teach families & 4-H’ers how to incubate broiler-breed chickens.
-Participants will take home a 4-H incubator and 3 to 6 broiler breed eggs.
-The families will be charged with raising healthy birds and returning in September to learn how to process the adults.
+Families & 4-H’ers will learn how to hatch and care for broiler-breed chickens.
+Participants will take home a 4-H incubator and three broiler-breed eggs.
+The families will be charged with raising healthy birds and returning in September to learn how to show and process the adults.
 All birds will be surrendered for processing.
-This is a youth project; however, one parent is required to attend the training.
-When the incubator is returned, we will supply you with a bag of crumbles to help supplement the care costs.
-Incubator return and feed pickup | July 17-21
+This is a youth project; however, one parent must attend each training.
+Workshops will support the care, feeding, and training of the chickens for a successful show and processing in September.
+The processing day is optional, but families who participate in the processing workshop can take home their processed birds.
+All chickens will be surrendered on September 13th.

 Be a Blue Ribbon Winner Workshop